calacademy-research/citations_finder/README.md

 * archive.org downloader (may be subsumed in unpaywall.org)

+* start_year and end_year are useful in journals but they're also may be being used in some cases to determine if dois are downloaded.
+Audit the usage of journals start_year and end_year to ensure they're not overgeneralized.

 * unpaywall_downloader:  "download_link" doesn't work very well.
 Most of the time this links to an html version of the paper.
 Currently only handles direct-to-PDF links.
 However, it's hard to tell the differnce between an html-ified paper and a "can't find" or a ddos protection page.
 Possible solutions: